 "There're only two kinds of music . . . good music and bad music."

 His writing career consists of motivational cassettes, radio spots, lyrics and songs, speeches, special comedy material, scripts for industrial films, grant proposals, and thousands of public television pledge breaks.
-He has recently completed two book: "Stories I've Told More Than Once", which will be published in summer of 2012, and "The Funeral Singer", a romantic, psychic, mystery novel, to be published in late 2012.
+He has recently completed two books: "Stories I've Told More Than Once", which was published in summer of 2012, and "The Funeral Singer", a romantic, psychic, mystery novel, to be published in 2013, along with the screenplay.

 A member of Equity, AFTRA, and SAG, his career includes several well-known vocal groups including the Ray Charles Singers and the Doodletown Pipers, The Crew Cuts ("Sh-Boom, Sh-Boom" and "Earth Angel"), and more recently has been a member of The Four Preps ("26 Miles Across the Sea).

 He has a degree in Business Administration from Emory University and has lived and worked in Southern California since 1971.
-He is married to Mary Morrissey, a world-renowned author, speaker, and motivational coach, residing in Simi Valley, California, with a 21-year-old daughter, Blaine, and a 17-year-old son, Bridges.
+He is married to Mary Morrissey, a world-renowned author, speaker, and results expert, and they reside in Simi Valley, California.